Avaya-Infinity/omni-sdk-web/messaging.md

 # Omni SDK Messaging

-The Omni SDK Messaging SDK module provides enables asynchronous communication, allowing end users to resume conversation threads at any time and view all previous messages exchanged as part of the conversation.
-This is unlike a session-based chat, where the chat is closed after the participants disconnect the dialog.
-The Omni SDK Messaging module extends base Conversation with Messaging capabilities.
+The Omni SDK Messaging module allows you to add Avaya Infinity™ chat capabilities into your Client website.
 The Omni SDK Messaging module depends on the Omni SDK Core module.
 Please refer to the [Omni SDK Core documentation](./core.md) before using the Messaging module.

 ## Main features